DxsSucuk/PrestisCamoTracker/README.md

 - Information users should keep in mind for specific Weapons (Notice)

 ## Planned
+- Importer
-- Importer from other services (FPSAlpha)
+  - from other services (FPSAlpha)
+  - from own service
 - Exporter (export own Progress)
-- Progress Overview for Mastery Camos for Categories
+- Progress Overview for Mastery
+  - See overall progress for X Mastery camo in the category
+  - See overall progress for X Mastery camo on the weapon
-- Overhaul of the Main Page Search filters.
+- Overhaul of the Overview control elements.
+  - Improve search filters
+  - Improve notices